gpbl/SwiftChart/README.md

 ## Common issues and solutions

-If you have issue with this library, please tag your question with `swiftcharts` on [Stack Overflow](http://stackoverflow.com/tags/swiftcharts/info).
+If you have issue with this library, please tag your question with `swiftchart` on [Stack Overflow](http://stackoverflow.com/tags/swiftcharts/info).

 ### The chart is not showing